joemoose/psiops/docs/index.md

 - **REST**: Recover 1D6 HP.
 - **RESUPPLY**: Restock one limited-use item.
 - **INTEL**: Receive one useful fact about the mission from the GM.

-## Challenges and Danger

-When the players face a complex obstacle, like hacking into a mainframe or defusing a bomb, the GM may split the effort into a progress *clock* rather than resolving the obstacle with a single *action roll*.

-*Clocks* are circles divided into 4, 6, or 8 segments.
-Generally, the more complex the problem, the more segments in the *clock*.

-As the players attempt to overcome the obstacle with *action rolls*, progress is marked on the *clock* by the outcomes: tick 1 segment with *partial success*, 2 segments with *complete success*, and 3 segments with *critical success*.
-When all segments are ticked, the obstacle is overcome.

-Similarly, impending danger, such as the alert level of guards, may also be tracked on a *clock*.
-The GM ticks segments on the *clock* if players fail *action rolls*.
-The danger comes to fruition when the *clock* is full—the guards hunt down the intruders, activate an alarm, release the hounds, etc.

 ## Your Character